 Finally, a Financial Reconciliation is prepared after the end of the fiscal year and presented to the Board in July showing actual income and expenditures for the previous fiscal year.

-The District has three employees.
-The Fire Chief, a District Manager, and a District Secretary.
-The Chief receives a monthly stipend, while the District Manager and the District Secretary are part-time employees.
+The District has three employees: Fire Chief, Finance and Facilities Manager, and Operations and Personnel Manager/Board Secretary.
+The Chief receives a monthly stipend, while the Finance and Facilities Manager, and Operations and Personnel Manager/Board Secretary are part-time employees.
 Current remuneration for these positions is given below.

 No public notices at this time.